Black Friday 2020 PC gaming deals: the best deals you can get today

 - 2TB – £302 from Amazon UK (down from £440)

 The Samsung 970 Evo Plus is one of the fastest NVMe SSDs you can buy right now, and at these prices, it’s a fantastic buy.
-The 500GB model is £4 cheaper than it was over Prime Day, while the 1TB model has an even bigger discount of £20 off its Prime Day price.
+The 500GB model is £4 cheaper than it was over Prime Day, while the 2TB model has an even bigger discount of £50 off its previous lowest ever price.
 It’s never been cheaper, making it more competitive than ever before.

 WD Black SN750 deals: